Toward the middle of each semester, students will meet with their academic advisor to register for classes for the following semester. In a nutshell:

 To check your current classification on BannerWeb, select Student — Student Records — View Student Information.
 Select current term and click Submit.

 If you look at your total hours in Degree Works, you must subtract the hours you are currently taking.
 Degree Works includes “in progress” hours in its total.

 Seniors start first, then juniors, etc. If you try to register before your starting time, BannerWeb will give you an error message.
 The starting times are announced each semester via e-mail or other means.

 Time tickets will be assigned just before registration is scheduled to begin.
 Students will be notified when the time tickets are assigned.
 To view your time ticket on BannerWeb, select Registration — Add/Drop Classes.
 Select the term in which you will be registering.

 Registration in Your Advisor’s Office

-While you’re meeting with your advisor, he/she can log onto BannerWeb and register you on the spot.
+While meeting with your advisor, he/she can log onto BannerWeb and register you on the spot.
 You should watch how he/she does it so you can do it yourself in the future.
 Be prepared to improvise if one of your desired classes is full.

 Registration on Your Own

 Your adviser can confirm to BannerWeb that you are allowed to register yourself.
 Then you can register yourself at some convenient time as follows: